B1LLP4RK/CS4238-public/gcc_cheatsheet.md

   - can access registers with `x $rbp`

 - `print`
-  - serves different purpose than `x`
+  - similar but serves different purpose than `x`
   - can see addresses of variables

 - `layout asm`